 A sunk cost is that which has been incurred or committed in the past and is, therefore, irrelevant to the decision-making purpose because the decision-maker no longer has discretion over that.

-For example, if a company purchased new machinery without a warranty that failed the next day, the purchase price is irrelevant for the present decision to replace or repair the machine.
-Only future costs are relevant and the purchase price of recently bought machinery has no effect on future costs.
+For example, if a company purchased new machinery without a warranty that failed the next day, the purchase price is irrelevant to the present decision to replace or repair the machine.
+Only future costs are relevant and the purchase price of recently bought machinery does not affect future costs.

 The reason that the recorded and book values and the depreciation amounts are sunk costs is that they have already been incurred.
 Depreciation represents the conversion of the capital expenditure into periodic expenses to be charged against revenues.
 They are not inherently relevant to future decisions.
 As tax-deductible business expenses, however, depreciation may become relevant.
 The tax effects of depreciation will be considered in capital budgeting decisions.